zjalicn/Astro-Lift/README.md

 # 🌒 Astro Lift

-Created this Astro template as a light weight solution for building static websites for businesses with beautiful UIs
+I created this Astro template as a light weight boilerplate solution for building static websites for businesses with responsive modern UIs

 ## 🌟 Requirements